Description: Allow students to visualize and understand ionizing radiation.

 Explain about the different types of radiation and radioactivity.
 Tell students to design their own experiment, to detect different types of radiation, and then share their results with the class.

 Observe the vapor trails produced within the cloud chamber and answer the questions provided by your teacher.

-Note: You can radioisotope disks in each chamber in lieu of Coleman lantern mantle pieces.
+Note: You can use radioisotope disks in each chamber in lieu of Coleman lantern mantle pieces.
 By providing Alpha, Beta, and Gamma sources , students will find that only the Alpha and Beta sources will produce tracks.
-This is because Gamma radiation is electromagnetic radiation not particles, and it’s the particles moving through the alcohol cloud that makes the tracks.
+This is because Gamma radiation is electromagnetic radiation not particles, and it’s the particles moving through the alcohol cloud that make the tracks.

 Post Discussion/Effective Teaching Strategies

 Sign up for ReActions™, the e-newsletter for educators that offers teaching ideas about nuclear science and technology.
 It is published by the Center for Nuclear Science and Technology Information, an initiative of the American Nuclear Society, between September and May.Sign Up

 Center for Nuclear Science and Technology Information of the American Nuclear Society